-The NCAA Tournament has seen 21 upsets in the No. 3 vs. No. 14 opening round match-up since the tournament expanded to 64 teams in 1985.
-In 18 of the 35 tournaments since the field expanded, at least one 14-seed has beaten a 3-seed.
+The NCAA Tournament has seen 22 upsets in the No. 3 vs. No. 14 opening round match-up since the tournament expanded to 64 teams in 1985.
+This includes last year’s stunner with Abilene Christian taking down Texas.

-Fans filling out their brackets will look past the 14-seeds, and so do many bettors.
+Fans filling out their brackets this year will likely look past the 14-seeds, and so do many bettors.
 The betting lines are double-digits favoring the 3-seeds a vast majority of the time, and fans often know little about the 14-seeded teams from smaller conferences that very rarely appear on the widely available TV networks.
-The 3-seeds have won 85% of the contests since 1985, and those teams are highly-ranked and regarded heading into the tournament and mostly teams from a power-6 conference.

 March Madness 3 vs. 14 matchups this year